 We needed to come up with some branded swag items for things other than USB sticks and mouse mats!
 Although practical, we didn’t think that they would be loved by customers in the same way as some unique and sought after developer swag items.
 Also, as our swag became more popular with a global audience of developers, we needed to build systems in order to handle the increasing volume.
 So how do we produce and handle developer swag at Raygun?

 The Rayguns are cut on an industrial laser cutting machine.
-We start of with a sheet of birch wood, 6mm thick with a protective backing layer.
-At that point they are ready to go onto the laser and get cutting!
+We start off with a sheet of birch wood, 6mm thick with a protective backing layer.
+At that point, they are ready to go onto the laser and get cutting!

-The laser can cut quite a few Raygun’s out during this process, and are laid out in design to minimise wastage.
+The laser can cut quite a few Raygun’s out during this process and are laid out in design to minimize wastage.

 Check out this video of the Rayguns being cut out on the laser.